GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 ```
 The occupancy table is in file `fort.38`.
 The net charge is in file `sum_crg.out`.
 The pKₐs are in file `pK.out`

-See [Under the hood - MCCE4](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/Under_the_hood/) for more details on what's exactly happening when running this command!
-FIX LINK with new location
+See [here](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/custom_runs/) for more details on what's exactly happening when running this command!

 ## 3. Interpret pKₐ results
 A trimmed version of the pKₐ report is in file **pK.out**, which contains the calculated pKₐ values for titratable side chains.
 You can see the full report in pK_extended.out.